Carol Cox

-Carol Cox is a pioneering American woman drag racer.
-She is the first woman to win at a National Hot Rod Association (NHRA) national event.
+Carol Cox was a pioneering American woman drag racer.
+She was the first woman to win at a National Hot Rod Association (NHRA) national event.

 History

 Cox was based in Whittier, California.

 "Women had been competing at local tracks for years -– often in a “Powder Puff" class", but never in a national event.
 At the time, of course, single women were denied credit cards, and all women were banned from jury duty.

 Cox followed her husband, Lloyd, an engineer who also raced Oldsmobile stockers (and got sponsorship from a car dealership in Whitier), into racing, encouraged by racer Peggy Hart after they met at the Santa Ana Drags.

 After switching to Pontiac in 1958, Lloyd had so many problems with the factory Hydramatic automatic transmission, he had to take night classes.
 In time, his skill at tuning them reached the point he opened his own shop, which helped finance Carol's racing.

 Her racing at Lions Dragstrip, which Mickey Thompson ran at the time, earned Lloyd a job working for him.